-I've written this guide to help you understand how a trusted IT support partner behaves, and what great IT support looks like.
-I'll explain why we genuinely partner with our clients and refuse to become just another supplier.
+This guide is here to help you understand how a trusted IT support partner behaves, and what great IT support looks like.
+I'll explain why we genuinely partner with our clients and refuse to become just a supplier.

 I'll also explain why it's critical you put your IT strategy and data security at the very core of your long-term business planning.